Raspberry

 Anbautipps

-Raspberry prefers to grow in the garden in a sheltered, semi-shaded to sunny place.
-To allow a good harvest already in the first year, plant the root balls already in the fall, but you can still plant them in the spring.
-Before planting, it is best to loosen the soil and mix in some compost, as the raspberry prefers a loose humus-rich soil.
-When planting, cover the buds with about 5 cm of soil and keep a distance of 40-50 cm between the root balls.
-Immediately after planting, water the root balls well.
-Depending on the height of your variety, you can also build a small framework to support the raspberries and facilitate care and harvesting.
+The raspberry prefers to grow in a wind-protected, semi-shady to sunny spot in the garden.
+To ensure a good harvest in the first year, the root balls should be planted in the fall, but they can also be planted in the spring.
+It is best to loosen the soil and mix in some compost before planting, as raspberries prefer loose, humus-rich soil.
+When planting, the buds should be covered with about 5 cm of soil and a distance of 40 - 50 cm should be maintained between the root balls.
+Water the root balls well immediately after planting.
+Depending on how tall your variety grows, you can also build a small scaffold to support the raspberries and make them easier to care for and harvest.

 Krankheiten